Contact us

 Corporate climate action Project stories Green investments

-Renat Heuberger Co-Founder and Senior Advisor, South Pole
+Renat Heuberger Co-Founder, South Pole

 As some of you may have seen, this week an investigation was published by The Guardian, Die Zeit and SourceMaterial, which is critical of the approach used to issue carbon credits for REDD+ projects designed to prevent deforestation.